 HubSpot does a fantastic job of using e-books for lead generation throughout their blogs and newsletters.
 You cannot read a piece of content from HubSpot without being prompted to download an additional resource or e-book.
 This is enticing to readers who just learned something useful from the HubSpot blog and want to know more.

 4. Newsletters that curate industry information your customers don’t have time to find

 A newsletter without a purpose is useless, and likely to go unread, which is a waste of precious time and resources.
 But as the amount of information continues to grow, one unique way to position your newsletter is to curate the best articles and information in your specific industry.
 This is a newsletter that would provide value to your readers and benefit them by saving time.
 In fact, within your newsletter, you can include a link or two to value-added blog posts from your site.

 - Example for newsletters: Benedict Evans’ newsletter

 Benedict Evans works at venture capital firm Andreessen Horowitz.
 His weekly newsletter cobbles together the tech news he finds most interesting.
 Considering Andreessen Horowitz’s influence in Silicon Valley, it’s great to see what one of their own is reading and finds particularly important.

 Evans’ readers get the benefit of his wide weekly reading, distilled into just the interesting details along with links.
-Talk about added content value: you get to feel like the most informed person in your office without spending your whole life reading dry tech articles.
+Talk about added value in content writing: you get to feel like the most informed person in your office without spending your whole life reading dry tech articles.